sungsoo-ahn/2025/_posts/2025-04-28-imagenet-flaws.md

 Looking at the ***"tiger cat"*** images above, you might think "This seems to be a really diverse dataset...".
 Let us have a closer look.
 The *"tiger cat"* class is defined in WordNet as **"a cat having a striped coat"**, which aligns precisely with (a).

 To understand the issue with (b), we must know that ImageNet-1k also includes a ***"tabby, tabby cat"*** class, defined as **"a cat with a grey or tawny coat mottled with black"**.
-In common usage, tabby cat refers broadly to any domestic cat with a striped, spotted, or swirled coat pattern, all of which must include an "M" marking on their forehead (which can clearly be seen on this image).
+In common usage, tabby cat refers broadly to any domestic cat with a striped, spotted, or swirled coat pattern, all of which must include an "M" marking on their forehead (which can clearly be seen in this image).
 Most dictionaries agree that all tiger cats are tabbies, but not all tabby cats have the tiger pattern.
-However, even if we look at the image (b) through the lens of WordNet definitions, it shows a grey cat, but its coat isn't clearly visible.
+However, even if we look at image (b) through the lens of WordNet definitions, it shows a grey cat, but its coat isn't clearly visible.
 Moreover, the term "mottled coat" in the tabby cat definition can be somewhat confusing, as some dictionaries consider stripes to be a type of mottling.
 So, how do we determine which type of cat this is?

 We find modern large language models (LLMs) to be more accurate when handling such questions, so we asked them whether these two definitions overlap: